shootismoke/common/packages/dataproviders/README.md

 yarn install @shootismoke/dataproviders
 ```

+The package mainly exposes a couple of data providers (see list above), and for each data provider, there are two main functions:

+- `fetchByGps({ latitude, longitude }, options?)` - Fetch air quality data by GPS coordinates
+- `fetchByStation(stationId, options?)` - Fetch air quality data by station ID

 ### Usage with `fp-ts`

 The codebase uses [`io-ts`](https://github.com/gcanti/io-ts) to perform runtime data validation, the results are functional programming datatypes (`Either<E,A>`, `Task<E,A>`).
 It's recommended to use [`fp-ts`](https://github.com/gcanti/fp-ts) to manipulate the results.